Schur Functors and Categorified Plethysm: Plethories, plethysm, and 2-plethories

-We have an analogous categorified notion of 2-birig.
+We have defined a birig to be a rig $B$ together with a lifting $\Phi_B$ of the representable functor $\Rig(B, -) \maps \Rig \to \Set$ through the forgetful functor $U \maps \Rig \to \Set$.
+We have an analogous notion of 2-birig.
 We now present another viewpoint on these notions, which paves the way for a simple definition of rig-plethory, and then of 2-plethory: that a birig is simply an endofunctor

 that is a right adjoint.
 None of this depends on special features of $\Rig$, beyond the fact that the forgetful functor $U \maps \Rig \to \Set$ is monadic.
 Thus, we might as well work more generally.